vb-datagh/AKSurvey_Capstone/README.md

 # Executive Summary

-The importance of proper data cleaning, munging, wrangling, manipulation cannot be overstated.
-The preponderance of data columns, or features, the amount of errors or null values, required careful selection and aggregation in order to form analysis of survey responses.
+The importance of proper data cleaning and preparation was essential.
+Hours worth of cleaning data columns, errors or null values, and standardizing terms and keys, required careful selection and aggregation in order to form analysis of survey responses.